Jabbar Savalan

 Jabbar Savalan (Cabbar Savalan; born c.
 1991) is an Azerbaijani blogger and political activist.
 On 4 May 2011, he was sentenced to two and half years in prison on charges of dealing drugs.
-The Azerbaijani government defended the ruling, but the European Parliament and several human rights groups such as Amnesty International alleged the charges were fabricated and part of a pattern of framing government dissidents to silence them.
+The Azerbaijani government defended the ruling.
+However, the European Parliament and several human rights groups such as Amnesty International alleged the charges were fabricated and part of a pattern of framing government dissidents to silence them.
 He received a presidential pardon on 26 December 2011.

 Involvement in protests

-A student at Sumgait State University, Savalan became active in the youth wing of the Azerbaijan Popular Front Party (APFP), the nation's primary opposition party to the continued rule of President Ilham Aliyev, son of previous president Heydar Aliyev.
+A student at Sumgait State University, Savalan became active in the youth wing of the Azerbaijan Popular Front Party (APFP), the nation's primary opposition party to the continued rule of President Ilham Aliyev, son of the previous president Heydar Aliyev.
 With this group, he participated in an anti-government rally on 20 January; he also re-posted on Facebook an article from a Turkish newspaper that had criticized the president.

-On 4 February 2011, he posted on Facebook calling for a "Day of Rage" emulating recent pro-democracy protests in Egypt and Syria.
+On 4 February 2011, he posted on Facebook calling for a "Day of Rage", that would emulate recent pro-democracy protests in Egypt and Syria.
 He urged citizens to join in protesting in Freedom Square in Baku, the nation's capital.